MicrosoftDocs/windows-itpro-docs/devices/hololens/hololens-public-preview-apps.md

 Have the following technical requirements in place to start using Layout as soon as it's available:

 * **Azure Active Directory (Azure AD)**: Required for app distribution through the Microsoft Store for Business.
 See [Get started with Azure AD](https://docs.microsoft.com/en-us/azure/active-directory/get-started-azure-ad) to learn more about Azure AD and licensing users.
-If you choose not to distribute the app through the Microsoft Store for Business, users can also install it from the Microsoft Store.
+If you choose not to distribute the app through the Microsoft Store for Business, users can also install Remote Assist on a HoloLens from the Microsoft Store using their Microsoft Account credentials (MSA).
 * **Network requirements**: Internet access is required to download the app, and utilize all of its features.
 There are no bandwidth requirements.
 * **Sharing and collaboration requirements**: Additional apps are needed to share and edit your layouts with stakeholders in real time.
 For the HoloLens, use of the [Remote Assist](#remote-assist) app is required.
 For the Windows Mixed Reality immersive headset, a screen sharing app (such as Skype or Skype for Business), and a Windows 10 PC that meets the [Windows Mixed Reality Ultra](https://support.microsoft.com/en-us/help/4039260/windows-10-mixed-reality-pc-hardware-guidelines) specifications, are required.